Skip to main content

 Resolve a personal conflict by sharing vulnerably

-If you’re up for trying, you can approach a partner or friend who you feel resentful toward and see if you can speak honestly about what you’re feeling without putting any blame on them.
+If you’re game, try approaching a partner or friend you feel resentful toward and speaking honestly about what’s going on inside you, without pinning any blame on them.

 Action Step: Pick one person in your life who you feel some resentment towards and send them a message of the flavor of: “Hi friend!
 I was reflecting recently and realized that there’s something in our relationship that I’ve been holding onto and that I want to let go of.
 I think talking about it together would help me feel closer to you.
 Let me know if you’re up for it.”